 A student may elect to be graded on a scale of CR (credit) or NC (no credit) instead of on a scale of A, B, C, D, or F as provided below.

-Students seeking the credit/no credit option in a semester-long course must register their choice in their dean's office during the 21st through the 30th instructional days of the semester.
+Students seeking the credit/no credit option in a semester-long course must register their choice in their dean's office (see important information and link to elect CR/NC below) during the 21st through the 30th instructional days of the semester.
 In all eight-week courses, including summer session, students must choose credit/no credit during the 11th through the 15th instructional day of class.
 In courses of other duration, students must choose credit/no credit during the week that 40 percent of the class sessions have been completed.
 In courses shorter than one week, students must choose credit/no credit before the first class session.
 After the deadline, a student may not alter his or her choice.

 A student may use the credit/no credit option for at most one course per semester.

 For undergraduate students, the grade of CR (credit) will be received for grades of C- and above, and the grade of NC (no credit) will be received for grades of D+ and below.
 For graduate students, the grade of CR will be received for grades of C and above, and the grade of NC (no credit) will be received for grades of C- and below.

 The instructor will not be informed when a student has chosen this option, and will assign a conventional letter grade, which will then be converted by the University Registrar to CR or NC as appropriate.

 Courses graded CR or NC will not count in computing grade point average.
 Courses graded CR will be included in the total hours counted toward graduation; courses graded NC will not count as hours earned.